herbicider/HayatPrecheck/README.md

 **Development Priorities:**
 1. **AI Model Optimization**: Improving accuracy and reducing resource requirements
+2. **Single-Shot VLM Enhancement**: Further optimization for 12B+ models
-2. **User Experience**: Streamlined setup and configuration processes
+3. **User Experience**: Streamlined setup and configuration processes
-3. **Scalability**: Enterprise deployment and multi-location support
+4. **Scalability**: Enterprise deployment and multi-location support
-4. **Integration**: APIs and connectors for popular pharmacy management systems
+5. **Integration**: APIs and connectors for popular pharmacy management systems

 *The future of pharmacy verification is AI-powered, and this project is leading the transformation.*